 Crislyn D'Souza-Schorey Morris Pollard Professor; Department Chair

 The most unfavorable events during the early stages of cancer progression are tightly linked to alterations in signaling cascades that control cell adhesion and invasion.
 Research in our laboratory focuses on a signaling axis that facilitates these changes and appears to be deregulated in several human cancers.
+We work at the intersection of two exciting disciplines in the life sciences, cell biology and oncology.
 The acquisition of the invasive phenotype—when cells disrupt normal cell-cell contacts and acquire phenotypic alterations that permit invasion through the surrounding tissue—is the focus of the laboratory’s research.
-In this context, we seek to determine the impact of specific molecular alterations in cancer initiation and progression, with the ultimate goal of extending these findings to the development of new diagnostic and therapeutic platforms.
+With this framework, we seek to determine the impact of specific molecular alterations in cancer initiation and progression, with the ultimate goal of extending these findings to the development of new diagnostic and therapeutic platforms.

-- Professor, Department of Biological Sciences, University of Notre Dame 2011-Present
+- Professor, Department of Biological Sciences, University of Notre Dame, IN 2011-Present

-- Associate Professor, Department of Biological Sciences, University of Notre Dame 2004-2011
+- Associate Professor, Department of Biological Sciences, University of Notre Dame, IN 2004-2011

-- Assistant Professor, Department of Biological Sciences, University of Notre Dame 1998-2004
+- Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN 1998-2004

-- Research Assistant Professor, Department of Cell Biology, Washington University School of Medicine, St. Louis 1997-1998
+- Research Assistant Professor, Department of Cell Biology, Washington University School of Medicine, St. Louis, MO 1997-1998

-- Postdoctoral Fellow, Department of Cell Biology, Washington University School of Medicine, St. Louis 1993-1996
+- Postdoctoral Fellow, Department of Cell Biology, Washington University School of Medicine, St. Louis, MO 1993-1996

 - Ph.D.
 University of Texas Health Science Center at San Antonio, TX 1992